-Lupron comes in 2 or 4 week kits which includes a vial of liquid medication and special small syringes for injection just under the skin.
+Lupron comes in 2 or 4-week kits which include a vial of liquid medication and special small syringes for injection just under the skin.
 This medication is started approximately 1 week before an expected menstrual period, or any time in your cycle if your physician gives you birth control pills to prepare your ovaries for the injections.
 We prefer that you take the injections in the morning.
 Try to take it at the same time each day.

 Vaginal bleeding usually starts several days after starting the medication.
 We will give you specific instructions regarding your dose of Lupron and how long to stay on the medication.